 The state of Afghanistan was thrown into instability when the Soviet Union invaded the country in 1979.
-Unable to defeat the local Mujaheddin resistance backed by a coalition of American CIA and Pakistan, Soviets were forced to retreat in 1988 after a bloody war.
-A civil war ensued between local warlords after the withdrawal of USSR and severe droughts for several years added to the misery of the local population which was already torn with a decade of war.
-As a result of the terrible state of the country millions of Afghans were compelled to seek refugee in neighboring Iran and Pakistan.
+Unable to defeat the local Mujaheddin resistance backed by a coalition of American CIA and Pakistan, the Soviets were forced to retreat in 1988 after a bloody war.
+A civil war ensued between local warlords after the withdrawal of the USSR and severe droughts for several years added to the misery of the local population which was already torn by a decade of war.
+As a result of the terrible state of the country, millions of Afghans were compelled to seek refuge in neighboring Iran and Pakistan.

 - Date: 1882 - Ongoing (Majorly 1948 - 2000)